 to be created and properly configured (user permissions and access mode).

-, they are in XML format and contain
+See example conf files in etc/, they are in XML format and contain

 all options commented with detailed descriptions.